-I know that most financial planners are “generalist.”
+I know that most financial planners are “generalists.”
 They use phrases like “wealth manager” and “retirement specialist,” therefore, if you choose a niche, you will set yourself apart from 99% of financial planners.
 (How’s that for a quick way to make it into the top 1%?!?)
 Here’s the thing, if you don’t choose a niche, how will other people know what type of clients to send to you?
 They won’t.
 Therefore, most people won’t send you any clients.
-I am very clear about whom I work with and this has been a huge benefit.
-This will also help you gain recognition in the media and press is a great way to build your brand.
-I’m now seen as a “Gen Y Expert” because I’ve made my focus Gen Y. I gear my content towards this demographic and I learn as much as I can about millenials so I can stay up to date on what is important to my niche.
+I am very clear about who I work with, and this has been a huge benefit.
+This will also help you gain recognition in the media, and press is a great way to build your brand.
+I’m now seen as a “Gen Y Expert” because I’ve made my focus Gen Y. I gear my content towards this demographic and I learn as much as I can about millennials so I can stay up to date on what is important to my niche.

 Choose a Business Name: I did a variety of different searches to ensure that no one else had my business name or anything close to it.
 See if you can also do a trademark search in case you decide to trademark your business name, logo, and tagline at a later date.

 Determine Your Business Structure: I formed an LLC in the state of MN for $155.
 I was also advised to file a Doing Business As (DBA) in the state of MN for $50.
 Find out what business licenses you need in your city, county, and state.

 Set Up a Business Checking Account: Once you’ve determined your business structure and received your Tax ID number (if needed), then you can sign up for a business checking account.
 I also decided to get a business credit card.

 Get Your IARD Number: It takes two weeks, so do this early in the process.
 That way you can work on other business items while you’re waiting for this.